syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 {% endhighlight %}

-The below code snippet illustrates how to draw the graphics elements using pantone colors in existing PDF document.
+The following code example illustrates how to draw the graphics elements by using pantone colors in existing PDF document.

 {% highlight c# %}
 C#:

-//Load the document.
+//Loads the document.

 PdfLoadedDocument loadeddocument = new PdfLoadedDocument(fileName);

 PdfLoadedPage loadedPage = loadeddocument.Pages[0] as PdfLoadedPage;

-// Create exponential interpolation function
+// Creates exponential interpolation function

 PdfExponentialInterpolationFunction function = new PdfExponentialInterpolationFunction(true);